hudwave/lets-make-lasagne/appendix/appendix.md

 The part that makes this work though is calling the `with` statement on the original `self` context (stored as `__this` in `scopeVars`).
 The `with` statement allows us to access the struct of `scopeVars` on `other` and everything on `self` directly.

 We also need to build up an array of arguments to pass to the original function.
 This can be done by using the built in variables `argument_count` and `argument`.
-There is a new method in the latest beta version `method_call` which can call a method variable and pass in an array of arguments.
-This should be released in `2023.1`.
+We can then use `method_call` which will call a method variable and pass in an array of arguments, this behaves similarly to `script_execute` for script functions.

 ### B. Init pattern